esprit-dev/homebridge-dummy/README.md

 ### Sensor
 - `sensor.type` - Optionally attach a sensor that mirrors the state of the parent accessory
-- `sensor.timerControlled` - If true, sensor will be activated if accessory is reset by timer but not if it is reset manually
+- `sensor.timerControlled` - If true, sensor will be activated if accessory is reset automatically but not if it is reset manually

 Valid values for sensor are:
 - `CarbonDioxideSensor`